 On your right is a 9 month plan of our CEP including the TOT and civic action projects (CAP).

-We, The People has worked with more than 80 schools from Maharashtra, Delhi, NCR and Haryana ranging from the government schools like Government Ashramschools (residential schools) in Maharashtra to private schools like The Heritage, Gurgaon.
+We, The People has worked with more than 80 schools across India in Maharashtra, Delhi, NCR and Haryana, ranging from the government schools like Government Ashramschools (residential schools) in Maharashtra to private schools like The Heritage, Gurgaon.

 We are currently working with CSO partners in Maharashtra, Jharkhand and Madhya Pradesh.
 Some of the CSO partners we have worked with are PRADAN, Prasad Chikitsa, SNEHA and Jan Sahas.